xvrh/puppeteer-dart/doc/api.md

 ```

 #### page.$(String selector)
 The method runs `document.querySelector` within the page.
-If no element matches the selector, the return value resolves to `null`.
+If no element matches the selector, it throws an exception.

 Shortcut for [Page.mainFrame.$(selector)].